-By testing an individual’s Hodgkin lymphoma for specific unique biomarkers doctors continue to develop new precision medicines.
+By testing an individual’s HL for specific unique biomarkers doctors continue to develop new precision medicines.
 Individuals can undergo genomic testing to determine whether newer precision cancer medicines are a treatment option.
 These medicines are currently used mainly in the treatment of advanced disease alone or in combination with other therapies.

 - Checkpoint Inhibitors: Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade detection and attack by certain immune cells in the body.
 A checkpoint inhibitor can block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the cancer cells.
-A diagnostic test to measure the level of PD-L1 is available.,
+A diagnostic test to measure the level of PD-L1 is available.
+(7,8)

 Treatment of Hodgkin Lymphoma by Stage

 Stage I: Cancer is found only in a single lymph node, in the area immediately surrounding that node or in a single organ.

 Stage II: Cancer involves more than one lymph node on one side of the diaphragm (the breathing muscle separating the abdomen from the chest).